 Board games are fun for all ages.
 Some of our favorites:

 Hatchimals Eggventure An adorable game for ages 3+.
 I must say, I enjoy playing it too.
 The best part- is it comes with a free surprise Hatchimal!

 Don’t Wake Daddy This game is fun and I promise it will make you jump.
 Ages 3+.

 Yeti in my Spaghetti Kids will learn the art of patience during this cute game.
 Ages 4+, but I will say my three-year-old plays it and she is pretty good at it.

 Don’t Break the Ice is A cute little penguin game that entertains for hours.
 My two-year-old enjoys just hitting the ice blocks.
 Ages 3+.

 Stratego For older kids, this game is a lot of fun.
 For adults as well.
 Ages 8+.

 Being Stuck at Home can be FUN

 Just because you may be stuck at home for a while, remember it’s not the end of the world.
 Now more than ever is a great time to reconnect with your kids and family.
 Learn new hobbies and crafts together.
-This too shall pass, remember to still take out time for yourself mama because you deserve it.
+Being at home and doing these fun activities togther will create wonderful memories for you and your kiddos.